 In a sample of several legal journals, approximately 70% of all links in citations published between 1999 and 2011 no longer point to the same material.
 Broken links in journal articles undermine the citation-based system of legal scholarship by obscuring the evidence underlying authors’ ideas.

-Using Perma.cc ensures that material cited by authors will always be accessible to readers, preserving the foundation of legal scholarship online.
+Using Perma.cc ensures that material cited by authors will always be accessible to readers, preserving the foundation of scholarship and reference online.

-Any author can go to the Perma.cc website and input a URL.
+Users go to the Perma.cc website and input a URL.
 Perma.cc downloads the material at that URL and gives back a new URL (a “Perma.cc link”) that can then be inserted in a paper, article, blog or whatever the author needs.

 Readers who encounter Perma.cc links can click on them like ordinary URLs.
 This takes them to the Perma.cc site where they are presented with a page that has links both to the original web source (along with some information, including the date of the Perma.cc link’s creation) and to the archived version stored by Perma.cc.